 3. 1.
-Each player receives his/her contract by email.
-He may also download his/her contract from the FIDE website.
-Each player signs and sends his/her contract to the FIDE Secretariat by the registered email before a fixed deadline indicated in the email sent to each player and announced on the FIDE website.
+Each player receives her contract by email.
+She may also download her contract from the FIDE website.
+Each player signs and sends her contract to the FIDE Secretariat by the registered email before the fixed deadline indicated in the email sent to each player and announced on the FIDE website.
 Additional contracts between the Organiser and the players may be signed if needed.

 3. 2.
-A player who does not submit his/her contract before the deadline is replaced according to Article 2.3.
+A player who does not submit her contract before the deadline is replaced according to Article 2.4.
 (FIDE may accept late contracts received after the deadline only for reasons GSC considers to be admissible).

 3. 3.
-A player who signs his/her contract but withdraws is replaced as described in Article 2.3.
+A player who signs her contract but withdraws is replaced as described in Article 2.4.